DESIGN SYSTEMS DESIGNER

 DESIGN JUSTIFICATION

-Menu-based controls reduce cognitive load and error risk in complex scenarios, providing precise, accessible reordering that scales reliably for high-stakes workflows.
+Menu-based controls reduce cognitive load and error risk in complex scenarios, providing precise, accessible reordering.

 THE FINAL REFLECTIONS